ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Experiments

 For quantitative evaluation, we use the metrics such as PSNR, SSIM~\cite{wang2004image}, LPIPS~\cite{zhang2018unreasonable}, and the geometric average~\cite{barron2021mip}, each averaged across all scenes within each dataset.
 Note that we use the masked evaluation metrics to avoid the background bias and focus on the target objects.

-\paragraph{\textbf{Baselines.}} We compare our HourglassNeRF against the state-of-the-art (SOTA) regularization methods~\cite{jain2021putting, kim2022infonerf, niemeyer2022regnerf, seo2023mixnerf, yang2023freenerf, seo2023flipnerf} and the original mip-NeRF~\cite{barron2021mip} on Realistic Synthetic 360$^\circ$.
-We also evaluate against pre-training~\cite{chen2021mvsnerf, chibane2021stereo, yu2021pixelnerf} and regularization methods on the DTU dataset.
-On Shiny Blender, our HourglassNeRF is compared with FlipNeRF~\cite{seo2023flipnerf} and FreeNeRF~\cite{yang2023freenerf}, designed for ray augmentation and high-frequency regularization, respectively, as well as Ref-NeRF~\cite{verbin2022ref} tackling the view-dependent effects of non-Lambertian surfaces.
+\textbf{Baselines. \ } We compare our ARC-NeRF against the state-of-the-art (SOTA) regularization methods~\cite{jain2021putting, kim2022infonerf, niemeyer2022regnerf, seo2023mixnerf, yang2023freenerf, seo2023flipnerf} and the original mip-NeRF~\cite{barron2021mip} on Realistic Synthetic 360$^\circ$.
+We also evaluate against pre-training~\cite{chen2021mvsnerf, chibane2021stereo, yu2021pixelnerf} and more regularization methods~\cite{somraj2023simplenerf, wynn2023diffusionerf, wang2023sparsenerf, xiong2023sparsegs}, including 3DGS-based approaches~\cite{kerbl20233d,xiong2023sparsegs} which have become another mainstream, on the DTU dataset.
+On Shiny Blender, our ARC-NeRF is compared with FlipNeRF~\cite{seo2023flipnerf} and FreeNeRF~\cite{yang2023freenerf}, designed for ray augmentation and high-frequency regularization, respectively, as well as Ref-NeRF~\cite{verbin2022ref} addressing the ray parameterization for view-dependent effects.
 The pre-training methods utilize DTU for pre-training, whereas regularization approaches and mip-NeRF are optimized per scene.
 Note that we report the results of other methods from~\cite{niemeyer2022regnerf, seo2023mixnerf, seo2023flipnerf}, which outperformed the results from the corresponding original paper by modified training curriculum~\cite{niemeyer2022regnerf} and used the same training views to ensure a fair comparison~\cite{seo2023mixnerf, seo2023flipnerf}.
-Kindly refer to our supplementary material for more experimental details.
+Kindly refer to our supplementary material for more details.